Tom Brady gets roasted by Rob Gronkowski, Kim Kardashian and more in Netflix’s ‘The Greatest Roast of All Time’ | KRDO

 Comedians Bert Kreischer, Tom Segura, Nikki Glaser, Andrew Schulz, Tony Hinchcliffe and Sam Jay had fun taking their shots, with Glaser joking that Brady was “the best to ever play for too long.”

 He first announced his retirement in February 2022.
-He ended up reversing his decision and returned to the field for one more season with the Buccs before officially retiring last year.
+He ended up reversing his decision and returned to the field for one more season with the Bucs before officially retiring last year.

 “It’s simple,” Brady said.
 “I can take all the hits.
 I would have done this earlier but I’ve been too busy winning championships.”